kjkasi/EasyNetQWiki/Documentation/The-Advanced-API.md

     }

 You return a Task which allows you to write a non-blocking asynchronous handler.

+If you only need a synchronous handler you can use the synchronous overload:

+    IDisposable Consume<T>(IQueue queue, Action<IMessage<T>, MessageReceivedInfo> onMessage) where T : class;

 To bypass EasyNetQ's message serializer, use the consume overload that provides the raw byte array message: